FAQ (Frequently Asked Questions)

 Q4: What is the Competitive Commitment Policy (CCP)?

-A: Our Competitive Commitment Policy highlights for all families the key meets and dates for each season.
-We do ask families to schedule family vacations and other activities around these key dates.
+A: Our Competitive Commitment Policy requires that families schedule vacations and other activities around the key Junior Olympic meets and dates for each season.
 Participation in the hallmark events each season is critical to full participation in Speed Unlimited.
 Athletes that cannot commit fully to participating (to the extent that they qualify) must seek an exception waiver from the Speed Unlimited board PRIOR to registration.
 Once registered, any conflict with these dates could result in an athlete being asked to leave the program.

 Q5: It says that parents have to commit to volunteering.
 Is this true?